uriva/rmmbr/README.md

   token: "service-token",
   cacheId: "some name for the cache",
   url: "https://uriva-rmmbr.deno.dev",
-  ttl: 60 * 60 * 24, // Values will expire after one day, omission of this field implies max.
+  ttl: 60 * 60 * 24, // Values will expire after one day.
+Omission implies max (one week).
 });
 ```

 ### End to end encryption

-If your data is sensitive, you can e2e encrypt it by adding an `encryptionKey`
+For sensitive data, you can e2e encrypt it by adding an `encryptionKey`
 parameter.

 To produce an encryption key: